dirtySpork2023/dirtySporkGame/README.md

 ## dirtySporkGame
+progetto di programmazione
 C++ ASCII game
-per compilare si può usare il comando `make` e per eseguire `./game`
+`make` to compile and `./game` to execute